amandeepmittal/amanhimself.dev/content/posts/how-to-use-ios-simulator-in-full-screen.md

 canonicalUrl: 'https://amanhimself.dev/blog/how-to-use-ios-simulator-in-full-screen/'
 ---

 When working on React Native or Expo applications, it is important to create focus to get in a flow.
 Sometimes, there are a lot of tasks to cover and very little time.
 To help focus on the task ahead, one way to speed up development is to use full-screen mode for iOS simulators.
-For example, a focused environment on my laptop screen includes zero visibility for Dock and the menu bar.
+For example, a focused environment on my laptop screen includes zero visibility for the Dock and the menu bar.

 Before Xcode version 12, the full-screen support was hidden behind a user flag.
 The below command can be run to solve the issue for older Xcode versions.